 What you need to know

-- Each household can now order up to 16 free at-home COVID-19 tests.
+- Each household can now order four free at-home COVID-19 tests.

 - Individuals with a health plan can receive eight over-the-counter at-home tests at no cost every month.

 - COVID-19 testing sites across the country offer no-cost rapid and PCR tests to everyone, including the uninsured.

 Whether we’re in the middle of a COVID-19 surge or lull, it’s smart to have a couple of at-home rapid tests on hand.
 It’s also a good idea to know how to access more.
 But buying a stockpile isn’t the cleverest or the cheapest way to be prepared.
 There are actually several options to access these tests for free.
 Below is a breakdown of how to get free at-home rapid tests and how to most effectively use them.

 How can I access free at-home COVID-19 tests?